07th-mod/higurashi-dev-guides/dev-wiki/docs/ui-editing-scripts.md

 For English, you'll need to collect a few more files, since the font behind `msgothic_2` will be used to display the game's menus, including the Japanese ones.
 Collect all the text used in strings in asset files using `./AssetBundleStringExtractor pathToHigurashiDataFolder/*.assets | ./UniqueCharacters - > assetBundleCharsUsed.txt`.
 Then, clone [the DLL code repository](https://github.com/07th-mod/higurashi-assembly) and cat all the `Assets.Scripts.UI.Tips/TipsData.cs` files along with [the console arcs tips JSON](https://github.com/07th-mod/higurashi-console-arcs/blob/master/tips.json) together and run that through `./UniqueCharacters`.
 Finally, you can `cat englishScriptCharsUsed.txt assetBundleCharsUsed.txt tipsCharsUsed.txt | ./UniqueCharacters - > englishCharset.txt`.
 Like with the Japanese, copy the kanji out of that and paste it over the kanji in the scripts repo's `msgothic_2_charset_OtherLang.txt`.
 This is to preserve the extra characters which were added to make translation into other languages easier.

-# Adding Font Support for a New Language
+# Adding Font Support for a New Language (Chapters 1-8 ONLY)

 The first thing you'll need is a [copy of Unity 5](https://unity3d.com/get-unity/download/archive) (I used 5.5.5 but I would expect newer versions of Unity 5 to work as well).
 Once you have that, create a new project, go to the Asset Store, and search for and download TextMeshPro.
 ### Preparing the character list
 To make the font file, you will need a list of all the characters you want in it.
 Annoyingly, some of the Japanese parts of the games still rely on the English font, so you'll need to have those characters in addition to the ones you use for your language's character support.
 Download the current list from msgothic_2_charset_OtherLang.txt in [here](https://github.com/07th-mod/ui-editing-scripts/tree/master/scripts/CharacterInfoExtraction), which is the list of characters in the current English font.
 If your language's characters are already in that file, you shouldn't need to be doing font file editing at all.
 Otherwise, modify the text file to replace all the accented roman characters before the `←↑→↓` with all the characters you want in your font.
 Don't remove the characters after that point, because they're required to properly display some things in Japanese mode.
 Once you've done that, drag the new txt file into the Unity project you made.